davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 <br>

-We can now define two problems which can be solved by an HMM, the first is learning the parameters associated to a given observation sequence, that is __training__.
+We can now define two problems which can be solved by an HMM, the first is learning the parameters associated with a given observation sequence, that is __training__.
 For instance given words of a sentence and the associated part-of-speech tags, one can learn the latent structure.

 The other one is applying a trained HMM to an observation sequence, for instance, having a sentence, __predicting__ each word's part-of-speech tag, using the latent structure from the training data learned by the HMM.